Rhina Fernandes Williams

 - Biography

-Rhina Fernandes Williams is a clinical associate professor in the Department of Early Childhood and Elementary Education and serves as co-director of the Center for Equity and Justice in Teacher Education at Georgia State University.
+Rhina Fernandes Williams is a clinical professor in the Department of Early Childhood and Elementary Education and serves as co-director of the Center for Equity and Justice in Teacher Education at Georgia State University.

 Her expertise is in teacher development in critical, culturally responsive and social justice education.
-Her belief in the power of critically conscious teachers drives her scholarship and work with in-service and pre-service educators in graduate and undergraduate programs.
+Her belief in the transformative power of critically conscious teachers drives her scholarship and work with in-service and pre-service educators in graduate and undergraduate programs.

 Williams is an affiliate faculty in the Alonzo A. Crim Center for Urban Educational Excellence where she connects and collaborates with others who are committed to providing all children with access to a high-quality education.
-She served on the school board for the International Community School (ICS), a charter school in Dekalb County, Georgia, whose commitment is to provide quality, social justice-oriented education to refugee, immigrant and U.S. born children.
+She served on the school board for the International Community School (ICS), a charter school in Dekalb County, Georgia, whose commitment is to provide quality, social justice-oriented education to refugee, immigrant and U.S.-born children.

 - Publications